 Are the rides supported?

-The Velo de Femme, the Giro di Paso and the Bike Train to Start Farms are the only fully supported rides with rest stops.
+The Velo de Femme and the Bike Train to Star Farms are the only fully supported rides with rest stops and on the road support.
+The Sunday Funday ride has a lunch stop for riders taking part.
 Our group rides usually have at least one ride leader on them.
-All other routes are self guided and self supported.
-However you are never far from wineries, towns or other services and many of these are marked on our cue sheets.
+All other routes are self guided and self supported however you may stop at any of our welcoming route partners and grab refreshments, wine, beer or a tasty lunch.

 Is there mountain biking at the Rally?